AmazingMonster/conceptrodon/docs/contents/introduction/vocabulary.md

 ## Container && Sequence

 'Containers' and 'sequences' are special vessels.
 The term 'container' is selected when the template holds types exclusively, meaning its primary signature is `template<typename...>`.
-The term 'sequence' is selected when the template holds values exclusively, meaning its template head is `template<auto...>`.
+The term 'sequence' is selected when the template holds values exclusively, meaning its primary signature is `template<auto...>`.

 ## Element && Variable

-The term 'element' denotes a type in a container, while the term 'variable' denotes a value in a sequence.
+The term 'element' denotes a type in a container.
+The term 'variable' denotes a value in a sequence.
 Honestly, I would like to write 'type' instead of 'element' and 'value' instead of 'variable'.
-However, both words are conventional names for type traits.
+However, 'type' and 'value' are conventional names for type traits.
 To avoid possible confusion, I adopted the lengthier ones.

 The word 'variable' is inaccurate as nothing varies for a non-type argument.